-However, there had been some concern over when the second half of the season would arrive, given that filming had been interrupted by the coronavirus pandemic back in March.
+However, there had been some concern over when Lucifer season 5 part 2 would arrive, given that filming had been interrupted by the coronavirus pandemic back in March.

 Fortunately, co-showrunner Joe Henderson has now confirmed that season five has entirely wrapped and Team Lucifer are now busy getting it ready for release.

 “Today is our first day of shooting Lucifer season 6,” he said in a Twitter post.
 “So happy we’ve finished up season 5, and we will be working our buns off to get it finished and to Netflix!”

 He added: “Thanks to our incredible cast and crew for working hard and safe and delivering a kickass finale.”

 Today is our first day of shooting #Lucifer season 6!
 So happy we've finished up season 5, and we will be working our buns off to get it finished and to Netflix!
 Thanks to our incredible cast and crew for working hard and safe and delivering a kickass finale!!— Joe Henderson (@Henderson_Joe) October 6, 2020

 Lucifer had initially planned to finish with season five, but an additional sixth season was greenlit earlier this year following successful contract negotiations with the Lucifer cast.